Information for Visitors with Mobility Disabilities

 Or, you may wish to experience a swim encounter or interact with dolphins; such fully-accessible and inherent special needs programs are made possible by non-profit centers such as Key Largo's Island Dolphin Care Center and Marathon's Dolphin Research Center.

 All our Florida Keys restaurants are ready to welcome you in our friendly and laid back dining venues.
 A variety of fresh delicacies are available in the Keys, from local seafood to ethnic dishes and meat-based specialties.

 For a complete listing of each region's restaurants, visit:

 Public, theatrical venues throughout the Keys are ADA-accessible, featuring wheelchair-accessible seating, as well as convenient parking and ramps for people with disabilities.

 As special arts and cultural events with arrangements and availability are made for attendees with disabilities, we will be posting them here.
-For a complete listing of activities, please visit the Cultural Calendar of Events at any time.
+Click here for a complete listing of Arts & Cultural activities.

 Ground transportation in the form of shuttle buses is available from the Key West airport to area hotels.
 If an area accommodation does not provide its own shuttle, on your behalf they can contact a local taxi company that does provide accessible transportation either between the hotel and airport or your island destination.